 Founder and Executive DirectorVirginia Murphy was born and raised in Memphis and graduated from St. Mary's Episcopal School.
 She earned a bachelor's degree in Special Education from Boston College and a master's in Counseling Psychology from the California Institute of Integral Studies in San Francisco.
 After 10 years of studying and performing Playback theatre in San Francisco and New York City, Virginia Murphy moved back to her hometown of Memphis and founded Playback Memphis.
 Her education, her experiences as a traveler, her skills as an actor and her deep sense of empathy all combine to make her an excellent “conductor” of each Playback program.
 Her entrepreneurial mindset and determination combined with her love of Memphis and its people have propelled Playback from an idea to a vibrant enterprise engaged in transformative work.
 Email Virginia at [email protected].

-Development CoordinatorOzge is a tri-lingual Turkish-American citizen with BA in Business Administration with a concentration in Finance, Marmara University of Istanbul as well as a professional MBA, University of Memphis.
+Director of FinanceOzge is a tri-lingual Turkish-American citizen with BA in Business Administration with a concentration in Finance, Marmara University of Istanbul as well as a professional MBA, University of Memphis.
 She was hired as a Management Trainee at Bayer Corporation in Istanbul Turkey before she and her husband moved to Memphis.
 There she joined the staff of the local TV station WHBQ FOX13 and fulfilled many different positions in her ten years of service including Research Director and Digital Sales Manager.
-Ozge recently entered into the non-profit world with Playback Memphis as a Development Coordinator.
-She has fallen in love with playback theater and loves the selfless acts of the non-profit soldiers.
-In her free time, Ozge enjoys being a soccer mom to her two sons, knitting, crocheting, cooking, reading, and crafting.
+Ozge entered into the non-profit world with Playback Memphis as a Development Coordinator in 2015 and shifted towards the finance side of operations since then.
+Email Ozge at [email protected].